YoussefShabo/Daily-Tasks/07-06/Text.md

 -DSA Class progress
 -Call Sara to start planning the trip
 -Practice HackerRank []
--Pull updates from the SEI Project []
+-Pull updates from the SEI Project [Done]
--Pick up TOP SEI tasks from Trello board []
+-Pick up TOP SEI tasks from Trello board [Done]

 // From before